engineegr/rollUpIt.lnx/wiki/md/linux.md/vim.md

 		> [!NOTE] In these commands, % gives the name of the current file, %:p
 		> gives its full path, and %:p:h gives its directory (the "head" of the full path).

+ 	10. Seach in text
+	In normal mode, move the cursor to any word.
+Press * to search forwards for the next occurrence of that word, or press # to search backwards.

+	Using * (also <kMultiply>, <S-LeftMouse>) or # (also <S-RightMouse>) searches for the exact word at the cursor (searching for rain would not find rainbow).

+	Use g* or g# if you don't want to search for the exact word.

 2. #### Indenting
  	1. Turn on the plugin